And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 Now we're doing it in a matter of weeks.

-If there are changes on the battlefield, we get them into Camp Lejeune and other training uh facilities within a matter of weeks.
+If there are changes on the battlefield, we get them into Camp Lejeune and other training facilities within a matter of weeks.

 It's truly stunning how quickly we're adapting on the battlefield.

-We signed up eight thousand seven hundred and so many uh young men and women to be members of the United States military, and that exceeds our goals, and we're ahead for July, and by this fiscal year, we're going to be ahead of our recruiting goals as opposed to uh missing it last year, and there was huge publicity about missing it last year.
+Our recruiting goals, we signed up 8,700 and so many young men and women to be members of the United States military, and that exceeds our goals, and we're ahead for July.

-This year there's almost no publicity about it.
+This year, there's almost no publicity about it.

-So I was doing a little bit on my program, my local program about this, and this woman calls me up and says, She says, uh, well, you know, she says uh the only people going into the military today are a bunch of losers.
+And this woman calls me up and says, she says, well, you know, she says the only people going into the military today are a bunch of losers.

-And she she was mind-blown by it.
+And she was mind-blowing by it.

-So that ties in with your your comment about the fact that the reason we win is because of the fact we have citizens who see and enjoy freedom, but uh um is that all there is to is that all there is to it?
+So that ties in with your comment about the fact that the reason we win is because of the fact we have citizens who see and enjoy freedom.

 Because I think a lot of us don't know about anything but freedom.

-The people in the military today are a cross section of American society as a whole.
+The people in the military today are a cross-section of American society as a whole.

-This poor woman, I I pity her, she just does not know the people who make up our U.S. military.
+She just does not know the people who make up our U.S. military.

 We have people in there from every walk of life.

-A recent study of zip code data shows that we have uh soldiers in the U.S. Army representative proportionally from every zip code in the United States, including the Beverly Hills 90210 zip code.
+A recent study of zip code data shows that we have soldiers in the U.S. Army representative proportionally from every zip code in the United States, including the Beverly Hills 90210 zip code.

 The sons and daughters of our elected representatives in Washington are serving at a higher percentage than the U.S. population as a whole.